Skip to main content

 The difference between postpartum OCD and postpartum psychosis

 Postpartum OCD (obsessive-compulsive disorder) is distinctly different from postpartum psychosis.
-In postpartum psychosis, the new mom has lost touch with reality and may be experiencing delusions and faulty beliefs, and may be in danger of harming the baby.
-For example, she may think her baby is possessed by a demon.
-She may hear voices and/or see things that others don't see.
+In postpartum psychosis, the new mom has lost touch with reality, is experiencing delusions and faulty beliefs, and may be in danger of harming the baby.
+For example, they may think their baby is possessed by a demon.
+They may hear voices and/or see things that others don't see.
 Postpartum psychosis is a very serious problem.
 If you have any concerns about yourself or someone you know, please seek professional help.

 Generalized anxiety

 Other moms (like Salima) may start to experience excessive and uncontrollable worries.
-As a result, they may feel constantly keyed up and on edge, have excessive doubts, and have difficulty “shutting off” the mind, particularly before sleep.
-She may worry about things like the health and safety of her baby and her abilities as a mom.
+As a result, they may feel constantly keyed up and on edge, have excessive doubts, and have difficulty "shutting off" the mind, particularly before sleep.
+They may worry about things like the health and safety of their baby and their abilities as a mom.

 Find out more ways to manage worries.